efmomoh/JavaScript-Group-Capstone-Project/README.md

 # 📖 Portfolio: setup and mobile first<a name="about-project"></a>

-- Leaderboard Application:.
+- Kaban board Application:.
 In this project, HTML, CSS and JavaScript technologies were used to build the JavaScript-Group-Capstone-Project application from scratch., Also used linters to analyze code to flag programming errors, bugs, stylistic errors, and suspicious constructs, and setup a template Kabanboard to ensure the distribution tasks collaboratively.

 ## 🛠 Built With <a name="built-with"></a>